barryclark/jekyll-now/README.md

 [Open an Issue](https://github.com/barryclark/jekyll-now/issues/new) and let's chat!

-## Wanna get new themes?
+## Get new themes

 If you'd like me to let you know when I release a new theme, just [drop me your email for updates](http://getresponse.com).
 I'm currently working on a personal portfolio site Jekyll Now theme.

 ## Credits

+- [Jekyll](https://github.com/jekyll/jekyll)!
+Thanks to it's creators, contributors and maintainers.
 - [SVG icons](https://github.com/neilorangepeel/Free-Social-Icons) are by Neil Orange Peel, the they're beautiful.
 - [Joel Glovier](http://joelglovier.com/writing/) for some of his great Jekyll articles—I used feed.xml and sitemap.xml
-- [Jekyll](https://github.com/jekyll/jekyll), duh!
-Thanks to it's creators and contributors.
 - Code/Design reviews, thanks to X, Y, Z.